 The 100% owned East Kemptville Tin-Indium Project is located 55 km northeast of Yarmouth, Nova Scotia, Canada.
 The property consists of an exploration licence covering 1,165 hectares (2,880 acres).
 East Kemptville was an operating tin mine from 1985-1992 and was North America's only large primary tin producer, before closing prematurely in 1992 due to a collapse in tin prices.
-Increasing global demand for tin and tightening supplies has resulted in improved tin prices, creating an opportunity for Avalon to consider re-developing East Kemptville.
+Increasing global demand for tin and tightening supplies has resulted in improved tin prices (now trading near all time highs), creating an opportunity for Avalon to re-activate the site initially by processing a large stockpile of low-grade tin mineralization using low-impact sensor-based oresorting technology.

 The Company completed a preliminary economic assessment during fiscal 2018 with a development model of utilizing the existing tailings management area ("TMA") and had been in negotiation with the surface rights owner to secure full tenure to the project site.
-Agreement in principle was reached in Fiscal 2019, however, the surface rights owner subsequently refused to sign the agreement after putting on hold on any new work on TMAs on all of its closed minesites.
-Not having access to the existing unused tailings ponds severely limits the possibilities for economic redevelopment of the site.
-This realization, coupled with the continuing difficulties in getting surface access to the project site, caused the Company to decide to withdraw its mineral lease application and the Company wrote off the costs incurred to-date of \$5,587,210 as an impairment loss during Fiscal 2020.
+Agreement in principle was reached in Fiscal 2019, however, the surface rights owner subsequently refused to sign the agreement and denied Avalon access to the site after putting on hold on any new work on TMAs on all of its closed minesites.
+Not having access to the site, caused the Company to decide to withdraw its mineral lease application (for which the fees were refunded) and the Company wrote off the costs incurred to-date of \$5,587,210 as an impairment loss during Fiscal 2020.

-The Company did not incur any significant expenditures (2020 - \$26,092) during the Quarter on the East Kemptville Tin-Indium Project.
-The Company continues to retain the mineral rights through its exploration licence, and management remains optimistic that the Company will eventually be able to secure access to the site again to resume its site redevelopment plans.
+The Company did not incur any significant expenditures (2020 - \$19,793) during the Quarter on the East Kemptville Tin-Indium Project.
+The Company continues to retain the mineral rights through its exploration licence, and management remains optimistic that the Company will eventually be able to secure access to the site again to resume its site re-development plans.
+Discussions with Nova Scotia Ministry of Energy and Mines officials continued during the quarter, who are very supportive of Avalon's re-development model involving extracting critical minerals from the historic mine wastes including lithium and indium as well as tin.